State lawmakers postpone marijuana subcommittee meeting

 Amanda Marsh, Principal Research Analyst with the South Dakota Legislative research Council, said the meeting was canceled at the direction of Chair Rep. Hugh Bartels.

-The September meeting was already on the schedule for 10 a.m. vie electronic conference and in Room 362 of the State Capitol building in Pierre.
+The September meeting was already on the schedule for 10 a.m. via electronic conference and in Room 362 of the State Capitol building in Pierre.

 Members of the subcommittee include Reps.
 Shawn Bordeaux, Kirk Chaffee, Mike Derby, Mary Fitzgerald, Tim Goodwin, Rhonda Milstead, Tina Mulally and Mark Willadsen, and Sens.
 Helene Duhamel, Michael Rohl, Arthur Rusch and David Wheeler.